Looking For The Best 3 Wood

 When choosing a 3 wood, you can also go for a loft degree that suits your handicap.
 Traditionally, a 3 wood mostly came with a 15-degree loft.
 Today, you can find anything between 14 – 18 degrees, depending on which brand you go for.

 If you’re a high handicapper, it’s more advisable to go for loft degrees at the higher end.
 They’ll help you get more accurate and solid hits.
 As a low handicap player, you may perform better with a 3 wood of lower loft degree.
 This way, you’ll generate better ball speed because your swing and skill come into play.

 - Adjustable Lofts

 Many fairway woods today come with adjustable features.
 They allow you to tweak your woods so that they compensate for any weaknesses in your shots.
 They’re not an all-in-one solution for poor playing.
 But they certainly give you an edge as you play and improve.
 Having an adjustable loft will allow you to have more control over the ball’s distance and trajectory.

 On average, it’s good if you can adjust your loft to several degrees.
 Increasing your loft will give you better results on the fairway.
 On the flip side, lowering it can increase your launch off the tee.

 Our Choice Of 3 Wood

-- Big Bertha B-21 is our easiest to launch fairway wood that’s designed to give you more distance any way you swing it.
+- Big Bertha B-21 Hybrids are built for distance any way you swing it.